Mr. Plow: Plot

-To get revenge and regain his customers, Homer tricks Barney into plowing a non-existent driveway on Widow's Peak, a large, treacherous mountain outside of town.
-Homer begins to plow driveways again, but sees a news report showing that Barney has been trapped in an avalanche.
-Homer immediately drives to the mountain and rescues him.
-The friends resolve their differences and agree to work together in the plow business, claiming that not even God Himself can stop them.
-Angered, God promptly retaliates by causing a heatwave, melting all the snow and effectively putting them both out of business.
-As Homer can no longer make the snowplow payments, his plow is repossessed.
-But Marge is turned on when he wears the Mr. Plow jacket and asks him to put it on before joining her in bed.
+To get revenge on Barney and revitalize his own business, Homer tricks Barney into plowing a non-existent driveway on Widow's Peak, a large, treacherous mountain outside of town.
+After a day of successfully plowing Springfield citizens' driveways, Homer sees a news report that says Barney is trapped in an avalanche on Widow's Peak.
+Feeling guilty and fearful for Barney's life, Homer drives to the mountain and rescues Barney.
+Barney and Homer reconcile and agree to become business partners.
+However, after Homer says, "When two best friends work together, not even God himself can stop them!", an angered God promptly retaliates by increasing the outside temperature, melting all the snow and effectively putting both Homer and Barney out of business.
+Since Homer can no longer make the snowplow payments, his plow is repossessed, but he keeps the Mr. Plow jacket to wear to bed because he knows it arouses Marge.